-- Literature (both read for pleasure and taught analytically in historic and artistic context)
+- Literature (both read for pleasure and studied in historic and artistic context)

 - History (in its fullest sense, encompassing all aspects of individual civilizations up to and including the present, with attention to politics, religion, science, and the arts)

 - Art and Music (including at least some applied experience, and built on a foundation of art history and appreciation)